SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_throughput_ble_dual_role/readme.md

 #define     CONN_SUPERVISION_TIMEOUT_C1 1600
 ```

-### 4.2 BLE throughputs:
+### 4.2 BLE throughput

-This section explains user how to configure the application for measuring BLE Tx/Rx throughputs using sniffer in alone or with combination of WLAN/BT.
+This section explains user how to configure the application for measuring BLE Tx/Rx throughput using sniffer in alone or with combination of WLAN/BT.

 **4.2.1** Open `rsi_common_config.h` file

 Set below macro to 1 to measure **BLE** alone throughput